-and acute pain,{Cooper:2016kl} but these recommendations are not addressed at the emergency departmentemergency departmentthat goes from 0 mm to 100 mm, andt .{Bijur:2001uo}{Harting:2013cd}.: other factors such as considerations of side effects or fear of addiction will affect their decisions to accept treatment.{Tanabe:1999co}
+As pain is a patient reported outcome (PRO), based on self-report of symptoms, pain researchers have developed methods of measuring pain so as to make an individual patient's symptoms reproducible from one time to the next, and to measure and aggregate multiple patients' intensity of pain.
+The Initiative on Methods, Measurement, and Pain Assessment in Clinical Trials (IMMPACT)] group has published recommendations for PROs in clinical trials for chronic pain, {Turk:2006kf}{Dworkin:2008ej} and acute pain,{Cooper:2016kl} but these recommendations are not addressed at the emergency department.
+The two most commonly used pain measurements in emergency department pain research are: 1) a visual analogue scale (VAS), which is a 100 mm line, anchored by descriptors on each end (typically, “no pain” and “the worse pain imaginable”) on which the patient marks the point representing their perception of their pain intensity; and 2) an eleven point verbal numerical rating scale (VNRS) that goes from 0 to 10 (typically, with the instructions: “on a scale of 0 to 10, with 0 being no pain at all and 10 being the worst pain imaginable, how would you rate your pain”) .
+These two scales do not seem to differ significantly when compared to each other. {Marquie:2008bq} These scales have been shown to be reproducible within patients,{Bijur:2001uo} but in clinical practice different raters can elicit different pain scores from the same patient.{Harting:2013cd} Furthermore, the score a patient gives on a pain scale is not consistently related to their desire to be treated for pain: other factors such as considerations of side effects or fear of addiction will affect their decisions to accept treatment.{Tanabe:1999co}

-The score a patient gives on a pain scale is not consistently related to their desire to be treated for the pain.
-In the emergency setting there have been multiple studiesdepartment that analysed pain scales to find the minimally detectible pain score difference (sometimes called the minimally important difference (MID) or the minimally clinically important difference (MCID)), which usually works out to be an improvement between than 1 and 2 cm on a VAS{Todd:1996uv}{Kelly:1998th}{Kendrick:2005gf}.{Todd:1996uv}{Kendrick:2005gf} This is the amount of change on a VAS that is associated with patients saying that they feel either a little better or a little worse.
+There have been multiple studies conducted in emergency department settings aimed at identifying the minimally detectible pain score difference (sometimes called the minimally important difference (MID) or the minimally clinically important difference (MCID)), which usually works out to be an improvement between than 1 and 2 cm on a VAS.{Todd:1996uv}{Kelly:1998th}{Kendrick:2005gf} This is the amount of change on a VAS that is associated with patients saying that they feel either a little better or a little worse.
 These changes are averaged over the group in the study and then reported.
-There are two problems with this departmentmeasure: first, the detection of a minimal difference is not the same as adequate control of pain, and second,the studies report a group averagebut an individual patient in the study may have a change in pain scale that is not near the group average, some patients may record an increase in their VAS and still report feeling a little better!
-Feeling "a little better" is not the same as having the amount of pain medicine that you wanted.{Todd:1996uv}
+There are two problems with using this approach to estimate the effectiveness of pain control in the emergency department setting: first, the detection of a minimal difference is not the same as adequate control of pain, and second, the MID may not apply to individuals.
+For example, a larger decrease in pain ratings may not reflect “feeling a little better” for a given individual, and conversely, some patients have an increase in pain ratings, yet still report feeling a little better.{Todd:1996uv} Finally, feeling "a little better" should not be confused with having the desired amount of pain relief.{Barden:2007uw}